thriveweb/sailing-paradise/content/boatTours/2018-08-31-birthday-parties.md

     https://www.youtube.com/watch?v=vr0qNXmkUJ8&list=PLNhzc-Os3JK8ExayVzzoHVvP2c0-4_oqt
 contentColumnTitle: Fun for all ages.
 contentColumn: >-
-  From young kids parties all the way through to 80th's and beyond, we can create a memorable and fun birthday party that you and your guest will remember for years to come.
+  From 21st birthdays all the way through to 80th's and beyond, we can create a memorable and fun birthday party that you and your guests will remember for years to come.

   The smooth and stable nature of the catamaran means our boats are suitable for